CoveAlnazar/Shimeji_v2.2.2/README.md

 <p>Sure!
 Just don't sell it!
 I'd like for anyone who wants to use it to be able to!
 You can share the base version or any customized version!

+Short version of the license?:
+<p>Basically, do not sell any version of this software, and if you share it, customized or not, credit me as CoveAlnazar.